World Savings and Retail Banks Institute

+It shares a common secretariat and office with the European Savings and Retail Banks Group in Brussels.

+History

 WSBI was founded 1924 at the occasion of the First International Thrift Congress in Milan.
 Until the Second World War the headquarters of the International Savings Banks Institute remained in Milan.
-But since Milan had suffered from heavy bombings the Institute moved to Amsterdam in 1948.
+But since Milan had suffered from heavy bombings during the war the Institute moved to Amsterdam in 1948.